A Year-End Medley

 A Year-End Medley is a 2021 South Korean romance film directed by Kwak Jae-yong and features an ensemble cast.
 The film depicts the story of clients who visit the hotel 'Emross' with their own stories as they make their own relations in their own style.
 It was released simultaneously in theatres and via streaming media TVING on 29 December 2021.

 On January 21, 2022, it was announced that due to its popularity, the film will be released as a new six-part extended version of 30 minutes each.
 All six episodes will be released on TV on January 26, 2022.

 Synopsis

-Happy New Year is a feel-good romantic comedy of a young man and woman that is told in the background of hotel 'Emross'.
-It has stories of people who met each other at Hotel Emross during the New Year holidays.
+Happy New Year is a feel-good romantic comedy of people who met each other at Hotel Emross during the New Year holidays.
 Each one has his own memory to relate and create relationship or just going nostalgic.